The Helicopter Museum in England’s Rich History

-Helicopters did not really take off until the second half of the 20th century.
+Helicopters did not take off until the second half of the 20th century.

 England’s Helicopter Museum

 Let us take a look around the Helicopter Museum.
 One of the common exhibits first visible upon entering the museum is the Westland Lynx.
 The particular one in the museum holds a speed record for helicopters at 249 miles per hour.
-The museum houses many helicopters due to the storage ability of a helicopter-the bodies of helicopters tend not to be too large, and their rotors are generally fairly easy to remove.
+The museum houses many helicopters due to the storage ability.
+Helicopters tend not to be too large, and their rotors are generally fairly easy to remove.

 There is also a Mil Mi-24D Hind.
 This Soviet helicopter has been around for well over 50 years since its inception.
 It was an attack helicopter that was capable of transporting troops.

 A few of these helicopters you can take tours in, including an Mi-4 Hound and an Mi-8 Hip transport.
 As many people would guess, lots of helicopters are at the Helicopter Museum.
 A few helicopters on display include Sud-Ouest Djinn, Kamov Ka-26, Sud/Aérospatiale Super Frelon and prototype EH101, Robinson R22, Air & Space 18A gyroplane.